Prepare for your interview

-Next, dive into our Leadership Principles.
-We use our Leadership Principles every day, whether we're discussing ideas for new projects or deciding on the best approach to solving a problem.
-It is just one of the things that makes Amazon peculiar.
-All candidates are evaluated based on our Leadership Principles.
-The best way to prepare for your interview is to consider how you’ve applied the Leadership Principles in your previous professional experience.
+We use our Leadership Principles every day.
+They are crucial to discussing ideas for new projects and to deciding the best ways to solve problems.
+They're just one of the things that makes us peculiar.
+All candidates are evaluated based on these principles.
+The best way to prepare for your interview is to consider how you’ve applied them in your past.

 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.